Subscriber News: April 2021

 Congratulations to Gavin Larsen.
 Her memoir, Being a Ballerina: The Power and Perfection of a Dancing Life, will be published this month by University Press of Florida, the scholarly publishing arm of the State University System of Florida.
 Gavin says, "Being a Ballerina is an untraditionally structured memoir tracing the arc of my career as a professional ballet dancer.
 In a series of essay-like chapters, told from a variety of perspectives and in voices not only my own, the reader experiences the true existence of a dancer.
 The drama inherent in the dance itself is revealed as I explore the relationship between a dancer and her craft, her audiences, her body and herself."
 Follow her on Facebook and Twitter to find out more.

 Congratulations to Kayleb Rae Candrilli.
 They won the 2020 Frontier Poetry Open for their poem "A Marble Run for Another End-of-Days".
 The most recent deadline for this $5,000 prize was November 15.
 Winning Writers subscribers Taylor Byas, Julia Kolchinsky Dasbach, Joshua Nguyen, and Remi Recchia were among the finalists.
 In other news, Kayleb's poetry collection All the Gay Saints (Saturnalia Books, 2020) was favorably reviewed by Annette Covrigaru at Lambda Literary in March: "Candrilli's poetry is the raw pink of (re)birth and beginning, each poem a root or tendon trusting its own vitality and resilience, finding cohesion within transness."
 Their newest collection, Water I Won't Touch (Copper Canyon Books, 2021), was named one of Lambda's most-anticipated books for April.
-Register here for the Zoom link to the Copper Canyon book launch reading on May 5 at 5:00 PM Pacific time.
-WW subscriber Kelli Russell Agodon will also be launching her new book Dialogues with Rising Tides at ths event.
+Copper Canyon held a book launch and reading on May 5 at 5:00 PM Pacific time.
+WW subscriber Kelli Russell Agodon also launched her new book Dialogues with Rising Tides at the event.

 Congratulations to Elizabeth Miki Brina.
 Her debut memoir, Speak, Okinawa, was published in February by Penguin Random House.
 Read a review by Christopher Louis Romaguera on the blog of the esteemed literary journal Ploughshares.
 This book delves into her family history as the child of an American father and Okinawan mother, putting her personal story in the context of colonialism and intergenerational trauma.
 Read her essay "How They Met", second prize winner in our 2018 Tom Howard/John H. Reid Fiction & Essay Contest.